Church of the Good Shepherd, Kensington: History

 The following spring, of 1873, a large frame edifice, with seating for 500, was constructed at a cost of about $4000.
 The building also featured a vestry room and Sunday school rooms.
 The funds raised to construct this building were paid for by the congregants and kind well-wishers rather than the sale of pews, which was the typical method to fund the construction of Episcopal churches in this period.
-To make Church of the Good Shepherd, Kensington, a "free church," that is a church without pew rents is a deliberate social, philosophical and theological action on the part of Rev. Goodfellow.
+To make Church of the Good Shepherd, Kensington, a "free church," that is a church without pew rents is a deliberate social, philosophical and theological action on the part of Goodfellow.
 He was among the founders of the Free and Open Church Association, which was found in 1875, and served as the organization's general secretary for forty years.
 Many of those affiliated with the Association were influenced by the Anglo-Catholic movement within the Anglican Communion, and found it "increasingly difficult to reconcile the practice of private pew ownership or exclusive-use rental with their inclusive theology."
 The decision to disavow pew rents made theological sense, but they often made financial sense.
 The sale of pews provided the upfront costs to construct the church building and pew rents provided a constant and steady form of income to support the work of the parish.
 Without a reliable source of income, Church of the Good Shepherd found the cost of their annual ground rent a significant hardship.
 Writing to the Episcopal Diocese of Pennsylvania in 1876, Rev. Goodfellow suggested that "…if the liberal members of the church in this city would only come forward and help my parishioners, who are all poor, and are nearly employed in factories, to purchase the ground rent, the parish would become self-supporting at once."

 In 1887, the debt owned for the ground rents was paid off and the congregation raised funds for the construction of a building designed by T. Frank Miller.
-The cornerstone was laid on 16 November 1889 and was consecrated by Rt.
+The cornerstone was laid on 16 November 1889 and was consecrated by the Rt.
 Rev. Ozi W. Whitaker on 21 January 1892.